 Collect information about districts of Napoli to find out where you would like to stay or where you would like to just take a walk!

-Garibaldi Square, in the station district, also known as the Piazza Garibaldi, the seat of the Railway station, among the largest stations of Italy, is lively and crowded every day with tourists and locals.
-Garibaldi square is one of the many tourist attractions in the entire city of Naples.
-In recent years the area has shown a significant growth regarding hotels and commercial activities.
+Piazza Garibaldi is one of the many tourist attractions in the entire city of Naples.
+In recent years the area has shown significant growth regarding hotels and commercial activities.
 The station district is well-connected thanks to 2 underground lines, trams and buses.

 The area is full of confectionery shops, where to taste delicious babà and sfogliatelle pastries, and also of pizzerias and restaurants.

-The main street is Spaccanapoli, so named because it splits the old town into two parts and it is one of the three streets called “decumani” built by the Greeks.
+The main street is Spaccanapoli, so-called because it splits the old town into two parts and it is one of the three streets called “decumani” built by the Greeks.
 Naples was an ancient Greek colony, named Neapolis.
-Spaccanapoli starts from Piazza del Gesù and reaches the central via Duomo, and passing along historical, religious and cultural buildings, like the Basilica of Santa Chiara, the Church of San Domenico Maggiore or the Church of Gesù Nuovo, any egregious example of the Neapolitan Baroque.
+Spaccanapoli starts from Piazza del Gesù and continues till the central via Duomo.
+This, collecting historical, religious and cultural buildings.
+Some examples are the Basilica of Santa Chiara, the Church of San Domenico Maggiore.
+Or, the Church of Gesù Nuovo, any egregious example of the Neapolitan Baroque.

-In this area the streets are lively, characteristic and very narrow, sometimes hardly letting the sunshine in, but you could walk around for days and still find it interesting and charming.
-If you want to have a rest during your walk, don’t worry, there are cheap and good restaurants or you can eat a pizza in one of the best and most famous pizzerias in Naples that you will find along your walk.
-The historical center is very beautiful…
+In this area, the streets are lively, characteristic and very narrow, sometimes hardly letting the sunshine in.
+But you could walk around for days and still find it interesting and charming.
+If you want to have a rest during your walk, don’t worry!
+There are cheap and good restaurants!
+Or, you can eat a pizza in one of the best and most famous pizzerias in Naples!

-From Piazza Plebiscito toward Villa Comunale runs via Chiaia, an elegant pedestrian street which gives also the name to a chic, smart and trendy neighborhood in Naples.
+From Piazza Plebiscito toward Villa Comunale runs via Chiaia, an elegant pedestrian street of Napoli.
+It also gives also the name to chic, a smart and trendy neighborhood in Naples.

-If you go straight ahead from via Chiaia you get to Piazza Dei Martiri with its high obelisk dedicated to the Neapolitan martyrs to liberty and historical beautiful buildings with important fashionable shops like Ferragamo, Armani, and Valentino.
+If you go straight ahead from via Chiaia you get to Piazza Dei Martiri with its high obelisk dedicated to the Neapolitan martyrs to liberty.
+Also, there are historical beautiful buildings with important fashionable shops!
+You can shop at Ferragamo, Armani, and Valentino.
 But important brands, like Cartier, Prada, Gucci, Tod’s, Bottega Veneta are also along via Calabritto which connects Piazza Dei Martiri to the Riviera.

 On the waterfront, you can walk peacefully or sit at one of the numerous pizzerias or restaurants or bars and enjoy the sight of the bay, with Castel dell’ Ovo on the left and Posillipo hill on the right…maybe under a warm sun!